Outputs parsing

 Similarly, the complete information of this same RIDFT calculation can be gathered in an ScfOutput

 object.
-This object contains a series of basic data objects (such as the above ScfEnergiesData
+This object contains a series of basic data objects (such as the above ScfEnergiesData).

-can be generated using the following procedure:
+An instance of ScfOutput can be generated using the following procedure:

 >>> from turbomoleio.output.files import ScfOutput